basic-audio

 Our Dynavector 17Dx Karat is ruler flat and very unforgiving in this regard.
 It makes our shootouts much easier, but brings out the flaws in all but the best pressings, exactly the job we require it to do.

-We discussed the issue in a commentary entitled Hi-Fi beats My-Fi if you are at all serious about audio.
+We discussed the issue in a commentary entitled Hi-Fi beats My-Fi.
+(If you are serious about audio this is a must read.)

 Further Reading